aleksandramedina/Final-Team05/finalproject.md

 However, when looking at mortality, the outliers are not as obvious as with cumulative cases.
 Some interesting further research exploring this relationship could also be done.
 The difference between the median and the mean is a lot smaller.
-The histogram shows that there is a more balanced distribution between 2% mortality and 4% mortality.

 ``` r
 mean(new_covid_america$Mortality)